How to Grill the Perfect New York Strip Steak

 perfectly grilled New York strip steak sliced and ready to serve, on a cutting board with bok choy

-First, it’s uniform in shape.
+First, the NY Strip steak is uniform in shape.
 Similar to this incredible bourbon basted London broil, but unlike a skirt steak, for example.
-It’s nearly impossible to cook a skirt steak to a uniform doneness because of the shape and inconsistent thickness of the cut.
+It’s nearly impossible to cook a skirt steak or flap steak to a uniform doneness because of the shape and inconsistent thickness of the cut.

 Second, the strip steak isn’t typically cut too thick, like a filet mignon, for example.
 The thickness of the filet mignon makes it difficult to cook evenly throughout unless you’re using some of the more advanced cooking techniques